Chapter 1: University Policies and Regulations

-Address and Name Change / Alcohol / Athletics / Complaint and Grievance Procedures in Co-Curricular Matters / Computer Privileges and Responsibilities / Conduct / Dining / Email Address / Equal Opportunity / Fees, Co-Curricular / Financial Aid, Student / Financial Responsibility / Identification Card / (University) Logos and Word Marks, Use of by Student Organizations / Mail Services / Nonacademic Undergraduate Class Designation / Parking and Transportation / Police Department, University / Political Activity / Refunds of Tuition and Residence Hall Charges / Religious Holidays & Practices / Residential Requirement / Same Sex Domestic Partner Policy / Smoking on Campus / Solicitation / Student Health Center and Other Medical Services / Student Records (Family Educational Rights and Privacy Act) / Study Abroad / Technology and Literary and Artistic Works / Universal Waiver / University Calendar / Vanderbilt Visions /
+Address and Name Change / Aerial Devices, “Unmanned” (Drones) / Alcohol: See Chapter 6 / Assistance Animals / Athletics, Student / Communications, Official University / Complaint and Grievance Procedures / Computer Privileges and Responsibilities / Conduct: See Chapter 3 / Copyright Infringement / Dining / Discrimination: See Chapter 8 / Fee, Student Services / Financial Aid, Student / Financial Responsibility / Hoverboards & Urban Mobility Devices / Identification Card / Mail Services / Missing Student Notification Policy / Name and Logos / Nonacademic Undergraduate Class Designation / Parking and Transportation / Police Department, Vanderbilt University / Political Activity / Protection of Minors / Refunds of Tuition and Residence Hall Charges / Religious Holy Days & Practices / Residential Requirement / Sexual Misconduct: See Chapter 7 / Smoke-Free Campus / Solicitation: See Chapter 5 / Student Access Services / Student Records (Family Educational Rights and Privacy Act) / Student Spouse Privileges and International Student Same-Sex Domestic Partner Registration and Privileges / Student Wellbeing / Study Abroad / Technology and Literary and Artistic Works / Universal Waiver / University Calendar / Vanderbilt Visions

 Taken in their entirety, they may seem a bit overwhelming.
 However, they have served well both the institution and individual students.
 Trying to function without them would prove very challenging, if not chaotic.